jimratliff/GenoMac-user/README.md

 This next step is intended to be executed *only one time per user*.
 It implements:
 - a default configuration of apps in the Dock
 - default toolbar configuration for each of Finder and Preview
+- register QuickLook plugins[^QL]

+[^QL]: It’s possible, but I’m not sure, that a QuickLook plugins needs to be registered only once *per Mac* rather than once per user.

 The user is then free to adjust that configuration with no concern that a maintenance/enforcement script will come around and clobber those toolbar changes.